airbytehq/glossary/content/term/lambda architecture.md

 ---
-title: "What is a Lambda Architecture"
+title: "What is a Lambda Architecture?"
 tags:
 - data engineering
 ---